 July 15 for consideration in September

 In case of a weekend or holiday, the deadline is the next regular business day.
-The Trust prefers electronic submissions to firstname.lastname@example.org.
-Please note: Do not send an additional hard copy.
+You will receive a confirmation of your submission.
+Note: please do not send an additional hard copy.

-In order to be considered, all submissions, whether by mail, hand delivery or email, must be received and complete by 5 p.m. on the deadlines listed above.
+In order to be considered, all submissions must be received and complete by 5 p.m. on the deadlines listed above.
 These deadlines are firm.

-Application Forms that do not include the required information will be considered incomplete and will not be reviewed.
+Applications that do not include the required information will be considered incomplete and will not be reviewed.
 We request that applicants not submit supplemental materials.
-The Application Form will be reviewed by the staff of Jane’s Trust and the Trustees, following which the Trustees will request full proposals from a limited number of applicants.
+The application will be reviewed by the staff of Jane’s Trust and the Trustees, following which the Trustees will request full proposals from a limited number of applicants.

 2. Full Proposals

-Submission of full proposals is by request only after the Concept Paper Application Form (described above) has been reviewed by the Trustees.
+Submission of full proposals is by request only after the concept paper application (described above) has been reviewed by the Trustees.

-Organizations which submit an Application Form in January will be notified early in March whether they will be invited to submit a full proposal.
+Organizations which submit an application in January will be notified early in March whether they will be invited to submit a full proposal.
 Invited proposals are due April 1 for consideration in May.
-Organizations which submit an Application Form in July will be notified early in September whether they will be invited to submit a full proposal.
+Organizations which submit an application in July will be notified early in September whether they will be invited to submit a full proposal.
 Invited proposals are due October 1 for consideration in December.

 3. General Requirements for Concept Papers and Full Proposals